 Greg Hill is an ACMG ski guide and emission-free adventurer.
-Here are his thoughts on how we can still get after it this summer while adjusting to the new normal.
+Here are his thoughts on how we can still get after it while adjusting to the new normal.
 Spoiler alert: Keep it local.

 Right off the bat, I want to be totally honest: COVID-19 completely flipped my world upside down.
 Watching everything I take for granted stripped away made me begin to question the things I’ve held close for so long.
 During this time, I’ve come to realize what matters most.
 I guess, sometimes you only know something is important when it’s taken from you.
 As life resettles into the new normal, I’ve had a chance to look at my values, and I want to rebuild moving forward with them more in mind.
 To that effect, I’ve developed an idea that I hope will challenge adventurers like myself to reevaluate their relationship with the outdoors.
 I’m calling this idea the “300-Mile Adventure Diet.”